Quantum Fokker-Planck Master Equation with general signal filtering: A QFPME with general filtering

 To connect the evolution of the measurement outcome(s) signal(s) to the quantum dynamics in Eq.~\eqref{eq:belavkin}, let's define the joint distribution of the quantum state and the measurement signals over the ensemble of the noise:

 The evolution of Eq.~\eqref{eq:rho_G} is given by:

 See Appendix \ref{sec:appendix_general_qfpme} for a derivation of Eq.~\eqref{eq:QFPME_G}.
-Note the similarity of Eq.~\eqref{eq:QFPME_G} with Eq.~(18) in Ref.~\cite{Tilloy2024}, here derived in the context of signal processing, as will be discussed in detail in the next section.
+Note the similarity of Eq.~\eqref{eq:QFPME_G} with Eq.~(18) in Ref.~\cite{Tilloy2024} {and Eq.~(1) in Ref.~\cite{Oppenheim2022}}, here derived in the context of signal processing, as will be discussed in detail in the next section.

 Equation~\eqref{eq:QFPME_G} describes the evolution of the joint distribution of quantum states and measurement outcomes during the continuous measurement of the operator $\hat{A}$ and feedback $\hat{H}({\bf G})$.
 The joint distribution $\hat{\rho}({\bf G},t)$ describes the ensemble of many realizations of the experiment, where, in each realization, the system is measured continuously and feedback is applied in real-time.